 Recently, I realized that the word for inheritance or inherited property in modern Greek, periousia, a word taken from ancient Greek, illustrates the connection of property and identity more clearly than the English word inheritance.
 Ousia in ancient Greek refers to one’s being or essence.
 Peri-ousia is that which surrounds one’s essential being and thus defines “who” one “is.”
 Its clear meaning is that “who one is” is defined by “the property” one inherits and passes on.
 Without the close identification of the “essence” of a man with his property, there would not need to be such a strict concern with knowing that the inheritors of a man’s property “really are” his biological sons.

-Carol P. Christ spoke on a WATER Teleconference on January 16, 2013 which you can listen to now if you missed it.
-She is a founding mother in the study of women and religion, feminist theology, women’s spirituality, and the Goddess movement.
+Carol P. Christ’s new books are Goddess and God in the World with Judith Plaskow and A Serpentine Path.
+Join her on a Goddess Pilgrimage to Crete in spring or fall.
+Carol is a founding mother in the study of women and religion, feminist theology, women’s spirituality, and the Goddess movement.
 She has been active in peace and justice movements all of her adult life.
-She teaches online courses in the Women’s Spirituality program at CIIS.
-Her books include She Who Changes and Rebirth of the Goddess and the widely used anthologies Womanspirit Rising and Weaving the Visions.
-One of her great joys is leading Goddess Pilgrimages to Crete through Ariadne Institute.
+Her earlier books include She Who Changes, and Rebirth of the Goddess and the widely used anthologies Womanspirit Rising and Weaving the Visions.